deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/README.md

 ## Audit Rules

-An ability to collect events on its own means nothing, because the amount of data that can be exported from a Linux kernel is too much to analyze by a human brain.
+An ability to collect events on its own means nothing, because the amount of data that can be exported from a Linux kernel is too big to analyze by a human.
 Rules aimed to solve this problem and collect only events according to certain pattens implied to detect any suspicious activity.

 The main part of a rule is a condition expression (for which the [conditions syntax](https://falco.org/docs/rules/conditions/) is used).